jusimon/fileOnlineMedia/README.md

  ### Feature List

- Users can perform the following activities on the portal \
+##### Users can perform the following activities on the portal
 •	Register users \
 •	Upload file into S3 \
 •	Download Files from S3 via Cloud Front \
 •	Delete Files from S3 \
-•	Edit the already uploaded files to rename and change description. \
+•	Edit the already uploaded files to rename and change description.

-Admins Users can perform the following activities on the portal \
+##### Admins Users can perform the following activities on the portal
 •	Upload file to S3 as regular users \
 •	Download Files from S3 via Cloud Front of any user \
 •	Delete Files on S3 of any user files \
 •	Edit the already uploaded files to rename and change description. \
-•	Delete the users itself. \
+•	Delete any other users
  ### AWS components Leveraged
 •	Used route-53 to forward the domain to the elastic beanstalk \
 •	Load Balancers are provisioned with 2min-4Max EC2 instances \
 •	Auto-scaling group provisioned to scale up on peak demand \